peterkappus/docker-hexagram/README.md

 `docker build -t hexagram . `

+Add your source images to the folder.

 `docker run -it hexagram bash`

-Add your source images to the root folder.

-Inside the container run
+Inside the container run:

 ```
-cd /app
 ruby hexagram.rb -h #to see options
 ```